cloudify-cosmo/getcloudify.org/guide/3.0/quickstart-openstack.md

     management_server:

     instance:
     # flavor and image ids are also environment specific and will have to be overridden.
-Image id is the image id that you     generated when you added the Ubuntu image to Devstack.
+    # Image id is the image id that you generated when you added the Ubuntu image to Devstack.
     flavor: 2
     image: ####-####-####-####

 {% endhighlight %}

-## Default setup for HP OpenStack
+### Default setup for HP OpenStack

 [HP Cloud](http://www.hpcloud.com/) is a public OpenStack cloud.
-As such it is fairly easy way get a fully operated OpenStack environment.
+As such it is a fairly easy way get a hold of a fully operational OpenStack environment.
 To use HP Cloud you need [setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).
-If you're going to use HP Cloud, you will only need to change the following configuration elements in this file and type in your account username, password and tenant name.
+If you're going to use HP Cloud, you will only need to change the following configuration elements in the `cloudify-config.yaml` and type in your account username, password and tenant name.
 The tenant name is the project in the HP Cloud console (or your OpenStack Horizon dashboard).

 {% highlight yaml %}